JordanMarr/ReactiveElmish.Avalonia/README.md

 # Elmish.Avalonia [![NuGet version (Elmish.Avalonia)](https://img.shields.io/nuget/v/Elmish.Avalonia.svg?style=flat-square)](https://www.nuget.org/packages/Elmish.Avalonia/)
 Static Avalonia views for Elmish programs

-This project is a port of the awesome [Elmish.WPF](https://github.com/elmish/Elmish.WPF) library.
-Most of the codebase is directly copied, but the WPF bits have been replaced with Avalonia bits and adapted where necessary.
-There is a sample project here to get you started, but there is a plethora of [Elmish.WPF examples](https://github.com/elmish/Elmish.WPF/tree/master/src/Samples) that you can also refer to.

 ## Why?
 Avalonia.FuncUI already exists and it is fantastic.
 So then why make an Elmish.Avalonia port?